Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ---
 layout: post
-title:  "How to setup a NAS in 1 hour using Btrfs"
+title:  "How to setup a NAS using Btrfs"
 date:   2015-12-19
 tags:   Linux Btrfs
 ---

-This post describes setup of the NAS built in [the previous post][].
+This post will show you how to setup of the NAS built in [the previous post][].
 The NAS would have two purposes.
-The first one would be to provide a relaliable and easily accessible storage to share media files and do backups.
+The first one would be to provide a reliable and easily accessible storage to share media files and do backups.
 The second one would be to serve as a media center, using [Kodi][] for instance.

 ## Choosing the OS

 The first step of setup is to chose the best suited OS for the task.
-This wasn't easy because the video card requried a very recent kernel to work.
+This wasn't easy because the video card required a very recent kernel to work.
-Also, I wanted to use a Copy-on-Write file system such as [Btrfs][] or [ZFS][] to allow daily snapshots of the data and avoid any loss.
+Also, I wanted to use a Copy-on-Write file system such as [Btrfs][] or [ZFS][] to allow daily snapshots and ease of maintenance.

   * [FreeBSD][]: My previous NAS was running FreeBSD, so the migration would have been easy.
 However, the FreeBSD kernel did not support the video card, which made Kodi very slow.

-  * [Debian][]: After trying FreeBSD, I decided to try one of the most famous Linux distribution.
+  * [Debian][]: After trying FreeBSD, I decided to try one of the oldest Linux distribution.
 But at the time, the kernel distributed in the stable release was too old and did not contain the video card driver either.

   * [ArchLinux][]: Being a rolling release, Arch has the advantage to always deliver the latest softwware.
 The first advantage was that I could get the latest Kernel so that I would be certain that if the video driver were actually supported by Linux, they were present in this Kernel.

   * [Gentoo][]: Gentoo is currently my desktop distribution.
-It is also a rolling release and uses OpenRC instead of systemd, preventing a single point of failure on my system.
-However, it requires you to compile any package that you install, and I didn't want to spend hours updating my system, as I was already doing that on my desktop.
+It uses [OpenRC][] instead of [systemd][], which respect a lot more the [Unix philosophy][Unix]:
+  *Do One Thing and Do It Well*.
+However, you need to compile any package that you install, which makes make it a lot more difficult to maintain.

   * [Alpine][]: I am considering migrating my server to Alpine at some point.
   As Gentoo, it uses OpenRC.
-Also, it is minimalist, secure by default and allow to easilly mix and update binary and source based packages.
+Also, it is minimalist, secure by default and allows to easilly mix and update binary and source based packages.

 Why not using one of the popular NAS distribution like FreeNAS or NAS4Free?
-As a power user, I like having full control over my server, so I prefer to use a rather minimalist distribution on which I can build my system as I want and install whatever I want.
+As a power user, I like having full control over my server, so I prefer to use a minimalist distribution on which I can build my system as I want and install whatever I want.

 Also, I did not mention CentOS, Ubuntu or many other distributions.
 Actually, the choice of the distribution is not critical and any Unix system would be perfectly suitable.
-My advice is t to pick whichever distribution you are comfortable with, keeping in mind that you need something reliable enough so that you don't loose your data.
+My advice is to pick whichever distribution you are comfortable with, keeping in mind that you need something reliable enough so that you don't loose your data.

-The setup I will present is such that you can easily have several distributions installed on the same server as long as they are Linux based and have a recent Kernel, so I don't have to worry too much about the one I chose.
+This setup will allow you to easily installs several distributions alongside, so the choice of the OS is not definitive.
+I actually installed 3 of the presented OS before settling for ArchLinux.

-For the purpose of this article, I will show the setup using a Debian system as this is one of the most used distribution for this purpose, and therefore has an ample documentation and community to help you solve any problem you might encounter.
+For the purpose of this article, I will show the setup using Debian :as this is one of the most used distribution for this purpose, and therefore has an ample documentation and community to help you solve any problem you might encounter.
 But this could easily be translated for another system.
-In a later post, I will show how to easily add another OS to the setup in minutes.

 ## Start the installation

 A small warning before you start.
 This is intended to target people with some basic knowledge of Linux installation.
 If you are a beginner and this is your first time installing Linux, you should probably not follow this guide.
-There are a lot of simpler ways to build a NAS, at the cost of some flexibility.
+There are a lot of simpler ways to build a NAS, at the cost of flexibility.

-You can download the latest stable Debian netinstall ISO [here][Debian netinst].
+You can download the latest stable Debian netinstall ISO [here][netinst].
 Once it boots, go to _Advanced Options_ and select _Expert install_.
 Then, follow the instructions until you reach the _Load installer components from CD_ part.
 You might want to select `cfdisk` or `gparted` to manually create your disk layout if you are used to them.
 In this post, we will directly use `fdisk`.

 ![Debian load installer components](/assets/debian-load-installer-components.png)